Articles by City & Category

 Visitors and Atlanta residents who wish to explore the National Center for Civil and Human Rights have a few options for buying tickets.
 One option is to purchase them ahead of time online via the National Center for Civil and Human Rights website.
 Visitors can also acquire tickets by calling the Center or wait until the day of their visit and purchase on-site.

-Those who wish to experience more of Atlanta's top tourist and cultural attractions would be well served by the Atlanta CityPASS.
+Those who wish to experience more of Atlanta's top tourist and cultural attractions would be well served with Atlanta CityPASS® tickets.
 It delivers substantial discounts on admission to the National Center for Civil and Human Rights, as well as other exciting options like the Georgia Aquarium, Fernbank Museum of Natural History, the World of Coca-Cola, and more.

 When to Visit the National Center for Civil and Human Rights Museum in Atlanta